Frequently Asked Questions

 Do you visit schools?

 Yes.
 I’ve given many talks and creative writing workshops in schools and festivals all over the UK, in which I talk about my life as a writer including my inspirations and path to getting published, including prizes and giveaways, and of course your chance to purchase signed books.
 I read from my work and end with a Q&A session.
-My workshops are usually focused on creating characters or penning a thrilling story opening, either from a single word or from first encouraging pupils to imagine their own magical object.
-Like the vast majority of authors that visit schools I do charge for my time, as it involves planning, travel and time away from my writing.
+My workshops are usually focused on creating a thrilling story opening, either from a single word or from first encouraging pupils to imagine their own magical object.
+Like the vast majority of authors that visit schools I charge for my time, as it involves planning, travel and time away from my writing.
 If you are a teacher or librarian and would like to enquire about a visit, please email me via the contact page for more details.

 What’s the order of the ’13 Treasures’ series?